ncsu-penglab/FerretIgTCR/IgBLAST/IMGT_reference_sequences/READme.md

 # IMGT/Gene-db
-The reference fasta files contain germiline sequences for variable and constant gene segemnts for dog, cat, and horse.
+The reference fasta files contain germline variable and constant gene segment sequences for dog, cat, and horse.
 ## For each species do the following:
 1) Obtain **in-frame** germline allele sequences.
 This includes all V, D, J, and C alleles
    ```